-(A) The Title XX TANF transfer allocation shall be used only for programs and services to children and/or their families whose income is less than two hundred per cent of the federal poverty level (FPL).
+(A) The Ohio department of job and family services (ODJFS) issues the Title XX TANF transfer allocation to the county department of job and family services (CDJFS) to support programs and services to children and/or their families whose income is less than two hundred per cent of the federal poverty level (FPL).

-(B) The grant availability and liquidation periods for this allocation through the county finance information system (CFIS).
-Funds must be expended by the grant availability period and reported no later than the end of the liquidation period.
+(B) ODJFS communicates the period of performance and liquidation period for this allocation through the county finance information system (CFIS).
+Funds must be expended by the period of availability and reported no later than the end of the liquidation period.

-(C) The Title XX TANF transfer allocation consists of one hundred per cent federal social service funds.
+(C) The Title XX TANF transfer allocation consists of one hundred per cent federal funds.
 The catalog of federal domestic assistance (CFDA) number for this allocation is 93.558.
-In accordance with CFDA number 93.558, section IV, expenditures for money transferred out of TANF and into Title XX shall be shown as expenditures for the Title XX program and reported under CDFA number 93.667 on the county's schedule of expenditures of federal awards.
+In accordance with CFDA number 93.558, expenditures for money transferred out of TANF and into Title XX shall be shown as expenditures for the Title XX program and reported under CDFA number 93.667 on the county's schedule of expenditures of federal awards.